-Very few shoppers noticed the toys, leading to a couple of narrow escapes from falling winter shoes, and those who did didn't speak to them.
+- Living Toys: As in the original, they oscillate between 3 and 4 on the sliding scale.Very few shoppers noticed the toys, leading to a couple of narrow escapes from falling winter shoes, and those who did didn't speak to them.

-- Mass Super Empowering Event
+- Mass Super-Empowering Event

 - Switching P.O.V.: Most chapters have a single POV character, but there are some where the switching is in within the chapter.
 For Dolly, this is a plot point.

 - Translation Convention: The author took the original game's German origins and ran with it, setting the game near Sassnitz and making the vast majority of the characters German speakers as a result.
-All German dialogue is rendered with square brackets around it, to help distinguish it from...
+All German dialogue is rendered with square brackets around it, to help distinguish it from Switch to English.

-- Trigger: Dolly carries over her adverse reaction to dog bones, and fear of dogs in general, from the original canon.
+- Trauma Button: Dolly carries over her adverse reaction to dog bones, and fear of dogs in general, from the original canon.
 Kroko's aquaphobia also shows signs of this, since it leads to a couple of panic attacks.
 These have both hindered and helped the team over the course of the fic.